ropensci/dev_guide/maintenance_collaboration.Rmd

 If someone contributes to your repository consider adding them in DESCRIPTION, as contributor ("ctb") for small contributions, author ("aut") for bigger contributions.
 Also consider adding their name near the feature/bug fix line in [NEWS.md](#news) We recommend your being generous with such acknowledgements.

+### Onboarding collaborators

-If you give someone access to the repository, please contact one of the editors or [Stefanie Butland](github.com/stefaniebutland) so that they might get invited to rOpenSci slack workspace.
+If you give someone access to the repository, please contact one of [the editors](#associateditors) or [Stefanie Butland](github.com/stefaniebutland) so that they might get invited to rOpenSci slack workspace.